Bertik23/llvm-project/llvm/utils/vscode/llvm/README.md

 1. Place your cursor inside the function you want to visualize.
 2. A yellow lightbulb icon will appear in the gutter (to the left of the line numbers).
 3. Click the lightbulb and select **Open CFG view**.
-4. The CFG view will open to the left.
+4. The CFG view will open.
 If a CFG view for this function is already open, it will be brought into focus.
 5. The view will automatically center on the basic block where your cursor is located.

 #### Highlighting Basic Blocks
-1. In the CFG view, click the header of any basic block to highlight it in the source editor.
+1. In the CFG view, click on any empty space in a basic block to highlight it in the source editor.
 2. The editor will reveal and select the corresponding block.
-If the file is not already open, it will be opened to the left of the CFG view.
+If the file is not already open, it will be opened.

+#### Navigating the CFG view
+**Search:** Use the search bar at the top to highlight and iterate through all matching results.

+**Move:** Hold <kbd>Ctrl</kbd> and drag to move around the view.

+**Zoom:** Hold <kbd>Ctrl</kbd> and scroll to zoom in or out.

 ### Running Optimization Passes